-- a.
-Sexual Abuse and Molestation Insurance is required with limits not less than five million dollars (\$5,000,000) per occurrence.
-This insurance shall cover potential claims of sexual abuse or molestation. - b.
+- Each contract/agreement must be clear that contractors working with students must have background checks, be fingerprinted, and supervised by staff while on campus. - One-on-one interaction with students is prohibited unless supervised by staff. - Limitations on where the contractors are allowed to travel on campus must be clarified in the agreements, as well. - b.
 The Sexual Abuse and Molestation coverage must either be included under a General Liability policy or obtained in a separate policy.
 Any policy inception date, continuity date, or retroactive date must be before the effective date of this agreement, and Contractor agrees to maintain continuous coverage through a period no less than three years after completion of the services required by this agreement. - II.
 Cyber Liability Insurance -- (NOTE: Districts should ensure any technology agreements which include student personal identifiable information also have appropriate Student Data Privacy Agreement [SDPA] language in place.
-This is separate from Cyber Liability Insurance.) - a.
-Cyber Liability Insurance is required with limits not less than two million dollars (\$2,000,000) per claim. - b.
+This is separate from Cyber Liability Insurance.) - Cyber Liability Insurance is required with limits not less than two million dollars (\$2,000,000) per claim. - b.
 Coverage shall be sufficiently broad to respond to the duties and obligations as is undertaken by Vendor in this agreement and shall include, but not be limited to, claims involving infringement of intellectual property, including but not limited to infringement of copyright, trademark, trade dress, invasion of privacy violations, information theft, damage to or destruction of electronic information, release of private information, alteration of electronic information, extortion, and network security.